Courtney White

 Foreword by Wallace Stegner

-A Fine Art Photography Book (black-and-white) (published as an online book 2012)
+Fine Art Photography Book (published as an online book 2012)

 This project was born on a summer day in 1988 while visiting my parents in Phoenix, Arizona.
 I was struck by a thought: in less than two years the American West would mark the centennial of the closing of its famous frontier.
 Photographing the modern frontier as a way of celebrating this landmark event would be an interesting project.